Blyth Power Station: Background

-Annual output of Blyth A power station, GWhThe Blyth Power Stations were to be an experiment, using a variety of generating set sizes at a time when engineers were trying to standardise power station plant and layout.
+The Blyth Power Stations were to be an experiment, using a variety of generating set sizes at a time when engineers were trying to standardise power station plant and layout.
 Blyth was the first in the UK to use generating sets larger than the then standard 30 MW and 60 MW.
 The station's location was chosen because of its position within the super grid, rather than to be near a load centre.

 The site chosen for the construction of the power stations was close to the coal mining town of Cambois.
 Ordnance Survey maps as far back as 1860 show that before building work began the land had been used as open farmland, with fields of varying shapes and sizes.

 Construction

 Permission for Blyth A Power Station to be built was granted in February 1955, and its construction took place between 1955 and 1960.
 The station's first unit went into operation in December 1958, and the A Station was fully operational by June 1960.
 Its four 120 MW sets were the first commissioned in Britain of what became for a time that standardised size.
 The construction of the B Station began on 4 December 1961.
 Its first unit was commissioned in December 1962, and the rest of the station was fully operational by September 1966.
 The station had a total generating capacity of 1,730 MW, the highest of any site in the UK until later in the same year, when Ferrybridge C Power Station came into full operation.
 Blyth B was the first power station in Britain to have 275 MW sets installed.
 Its two 350 MW sets were an intermediate stage toward the 500 MW standard, so very few of the 350 MW sets were ever commissioned in the UK.
 Both of the stations were designed by L J Couves & Partners.
 They were engineered by Merz & McLellan and built by the Cleveland Bridge Company.